CuzImAzizx/obsidian-image-organizer/README.md

 - `--move-images` – Move embedded images to `assets/` next to each note
 - `--compress-images` – Compress PNGs recursively (logs and skips already compressed ones)
+- `--print-report` – Generate and prints a report based on the contents of `.logs/` files.

 ### Optional Flags